 Oz the Great and Powerful (2013) Directed by Sam Raimi.
 With James Franco, Rachel Weisz, Mila Kunis, Zach Braff and Michelle Williams.

 As has become a bit of thing in Hollywood, we’re in prequel territory.
 This is the story of how the ‘wizard’ of Oz came to be just that.
-Casting new people in roles that are more recognisable than the actors in them, requires a degree of deftness, and this is partly where ‘Oz’ stands and falls.
-James Franco is a good fit for the central role, embodying the role of a trickster con-man with aplomb.
+Casting new people in roles that are more recognisable than the actors in them requires a degree of deftness, and this is partly where ‘Oz’ stands and falls.
+James Franco is a good fit for the central role, gleefully embodying the guise of a trickster conman.
 There’s a zaniness to Franco’s Oz, something slightly off about his motivations which is a good fit for the piece.
-Conversely, the casting of Mila Kunis as the Wicked With of the West, perhaps the most iconic Oz character outside of Dorothy, is a poor choice.
+Conversely, the casting of Mila Kunis as the Wicked With of the West, perhaps the most iconic Oz character outside of Dorothy, is a questionable choice.
 What Margaret Hamilton did in the 1939 film was seminal.
 We’re talking about something deeply ingrained into the culture.
 A character so scary, that she’s been visiting kid’s nightmares ever since.
 Putting the voice of Meg from Family Guy in that role derails it almost entirely.
-Whenever Kunis attempts to spit venom, she just sounds like she’s upset at Peter Griffin.
-Faring better as the ‘good witch’, Glinda, Michelle Williams brings a delicate beauty and a warmth in her performance that helps keep portions of the film on track.
+Whenever Kunis attempts to spit venom, she sounds like she’s upset at Peter Griffin.
+Faring better as the ‘good witch’, Glinda, Michelle Williams brings a delicate beauty and a warmth in her performance that helps keep portions of the film in the realms of magic.

-I can’t say that Raimi has made a bad film here.
-But he certainly hasn’t made a particularly good one either.
+I can’t say that Raimi has made a bad film here but he certainly hasn’t made a great one.
 In the end, the negatives more than cancel out the positives, and while you might find it passable entertainment for a rainy afternoon, it’s hard to imagine that in 70-odd years from now, people will hold it dear to their hearts.
 3/5